nils-holmberg/scom-org/src/emo-readme.md

 ## Emoji descriptions

 In order to perform a sentiment analysis on the Facebook post texts, a preparatory procedure was needed to handle in-text emojis represented by UTF8 codes, since the AFINN sentiment dictionary did not contain support for handling this type of data ([link](https://github.com/fnielsen/afinn)).
 Thus, a conversion table was used to translate the unicode image representation of emojis to textual descriptions ([link](https://raw.githubusercontent.com/laurenancona/twimoji/gh-pages/twitterEmojiProject/emoticon_conversion_noGraphic.csv)).
-Emoji descriptions was produced in Enlish and stored in a separate column in the dataset.
+Emoji descriptions was produced in English and stored in a separate column in the dataset.

 ## Sentiment analysis

-Done. - afinn dictionary (py), - english for emoji text, - swedish for post text
+Done.
+Important that the AFINN dictionary contained support for English and Swedish, making it a viable alternative for the present study.

 ## Independent variables